Whaikaha engagement calendar

 Transformation Management Board

-This tripartite Board will provide governance for the disability transformation work programme as part of the Whaikaha Executive Leadership Team meeting cycle.
+This tripartite Board provides governance for the disability transformation work programme as part of the Whaikaha Executive Leadership Team meeting cycle.

-We will establish the Transformation Management Board and attend as a partner.
+Whaikaha attends the Transformation Management Board as a partner.

 Action plans

-A co-designed review of the existing Whāia Te Ao Mārama Action Plan 2018-2022 and developing a Whāia Te Ao Mārama Action Plan 2024-2027.
+We are in the early stages of a co-designed review of the existing Whāia Te Ao Mārama Action Plan 2018-2022 external URL and developing a Whāia Te Ao Mārama Action Plan 2024-2027.

-Engagement with tāngata whaikaha Māori will run from October 2023 to March 2024.
+Engagement with tāngata whaikaha Māori is expected to run from June to December 2024.

 Development of the National Pacific Disability Action Plan

-Regional talanoa (discussions), involving Pacific Disabled People, aiga, communities, service providers, and government agencies, will support the development of the inaugural National Pacific Disability Action Plan.
+The online survey and regional talanoa (discussions), involves Pacific Disabled People, aiga, communities, service providers, and government agencies, and support the development of the inaugural National Pacific Disability Action Plan.

 Stewardship engagements